 New cough or change in your cough

-To assist with symptom monitoring, faculty, staff, and students must personally complete the RIT Daily Health Screen every day, seven days a week, whether or not they are coming to campus, without the use of any automated tool.
+To assist with symptom monitoring, faculty, staff, and students must personally complete the RIT Daily Health Screen every day, seven days a week, whether or not they are coming to campus, without the use of any automated tool, unless granted a specific exception.
 The webpage will provide users with instructions on how to proceed if they are experiencing symptoms or have been in contact with someone who has COVID-19.
 They will also receive reminder emails every day to complete the Daily Health Screen.
 Based upon the answers provided, users will receive one of two messages: (1) Cleared to circulate on RIT campus, or (2) Stop: Do not report to RIT.

 If faculty and/or staff receive a "Do not report to RIT" message, they will be directed to call the symptom check hotline for evaluation of their symptoms by a medical professional and will either be cleared to work on campus, told to stay home and monitor symptoms, or directed to contact their health care provider.
 If students receive a "Do not report to RIT" message, they will be directed to contact the Student Health Center for further assessment to determine whether or not they can be on campus.

 If at any point in time during the day an individual begins showing signs of COVID-19 (or any illness), they should go to their home or residence immediately and contact the Student Health Center (students) or their personal physician (faculty/staff).

 RIT is taking a multifaceted approach to testing at the start of the semester and throughout the year.
 All faculty, staff, and students are responsible for getting a COVID-19 test prior to coming to campus and must provide evidence of a negative result in order to return.
 All faculty, staff, and students are also responsible for getting a seasonal influenza vaccine prior to returning to the start of the spring semester.
 Based on risk assessment, selected additional testing will be done of students in the first few weeks of students arrival on campus.